-Paella is an emblematic dish of Spanish cuisine, originating in the Valencia region on Spain's east coast.
-Did you know it?
-There are several legends about theorigin of paella, but most historians agree that it was created in the 18th century.
+Paella is an iconic dish of Spanish cuisine, originating in the Valencia region on the east coast of Spain.
+Did you know?
+There are several legends aboutthe origin of paella, but most historians agree that it was created in the 18th century.

-Popularized in the 19th century when rice became more readily available and began to be cultivated in the region, this dish is now eaten throughout Spain and is considered a symbol of Iberian culture and cuisine!
+Popularized in the 19th century when rice became more readily available and began to be cultivated in the region, thisdish, now eaten throughout Spain, is today considered a symbol of Iberian culture and cuisine!

-There are several paella recipes, each with its own ingredients and variations, so there's something for everyone!
-Valencian paella is the best-known version, made with rice, chickpeas, vegetables and meat or fish.
-Paella marinera is a fish and seafood version, while paella mixta includes fish, meat and vegetables.
-There are also many other variations, such as vegetable paella for vegetarians, and seafood paella for lovers of iodized flavors!
+There are several paella recipes, each with its own ingredients and variations, so there's something to suit everyone!
+Valencian paella is the best-known version and consists of rice, chickpeas, vegetables, and meat or fish.
+Paella marinera is a version with fish and seafood, while paella mixta includes fish, meat, and vegetables.

 Bar-Restaurant Manigua, Cuban-style bistronomy in the 9th arrondissement of Paris